defgsus/clipig/docs/_doc_template.md

 ![almost a photo of a curly spoon](demo5.png)

 Ah, i see where CLIP is going to.
-But it's not enough as a proof-of-concept.
+Quite funny indeed, but not enough as a proof-of-concept.

 ```yaml
 targets: